 - Reading challenge cards & certificates to celebrate home reading

 - Some children have access to a trained reading volunteer.

 Reading at home

-Developing readers will bring home levelled books (according to their stage of development).
+Developing readers will bring home levelled books (according to their stage of development) alongside a text of their choice from the book corner.
 Independent readers will bring home a self-selected book from their class reading corner.
-Please encourage your child to change their book regularly, so they can read each evening; speak to the class teacher if this is not happening.

 Your child should be reading at home for 15 minutes or more each day.
 Your support is hugely important for developing their reading skills, confidence and understanding.
 Even if your child is an independent reader, it is still important for you to read with them, listen to them and discuss the books they are reading.

 Teachers from across the school have compiled a recommended reading list for all year groups from Nursery to Year 6 so that you are aware of the fantastic books that are available in both school and in the local libraries that will enhance your child’s vocabulary and widen their experiences through the art of fantastic story telling.

 - Try to listen to and read with your child regularly, 10 minutes a day is better than a longer session once a week.
 It can help if a regular time is set aside so that it becomes part of a routine.